Barrytown: Barrytown Settlers Hall

 Built in 1929, the Barrytown Settlers Hall is a well-known music venue and has been hosting gigs since 1972.
 International and local bands touring New Zealand often perform there include Blerta, Trinity Roots, the New Zealand Guitar Quartet, Karen Pfeiffer, Scott Cook and The Kugels, The Mint Chicks, Bad Manners and Don McGlashan.
 There have been as many as 25 events per year.
 In 2017, a crowdsourcing campaign (through 'Give a Little') was started to fund the soundproofing of the hall following resident complaints about noise.

 Barrytown Flats

 The town is located near the southern end of a 17 km (11 mi) coastal plain known as the Barrytown Flats.
 The sands were extensively sluiced and dredged for gold from the 1860s.
 The drier areas of the flats have been converted into pasture, but significant areas of forest remain, including Nikau Scenic Reserve.
 The flats are bordered by Paparoa National Park and the only breeding site of the Westland petrel (Procellaria westlandica).
 There are significant deposits of ilmenite (titanium dioxide) in the Barrytown sands, and there have been several mining proposals, but the possible environmental consequences have been contentious.

 Education

-The first school was built in the early 1880s after an inspector for the Westland Education Board visited Barrytown and determined there were 57 children of school age.
+The first school was built in the early 1880s after an inspector for the Westland Education Board visited Barrytown (then called Seventeen Mile Beach) and determined there were 57 children of school age.
 The Central Board recommended that a school be built and a school committee established.
+The school was originally on the beach, but was moved to its current site in the 1920s.
+It was destroyed in a fire in 1960, and rebuilt.